|Name||Institution||Field of Interest|

 Dr. James N. Martin, Jr.

-Dr. James Martin is a professor of OBGYN, Director of the Division of Maternal-Fetal Medicine, and Chief of Obstetrics for the Wiser Hospital for Women and Infants at the University of Mississippi Medical Center.
+Dr. James N. Martin, Jr. Dr. James Martin is a professor of Ob/Gyn, Director of the Division of Maternal-Fetal Medicine, and Vice Chair of Research & Academic Development for the Wiser Hospital for Women and Infants at the University of Mississippi Medical Center.
 His clinical expertise lies in the management of complicated pregnancies, particularly related to hypertensive disorders.
-Martin is the author of more than 500 scientific communications, many which address issues related to preeclampsia-eclampsia and atypical forms of this disease such as HELLP syndrome.
-He is one of the founders and a past president of The North American Society for the Study of Hypertension in Pregnancy, is past president of the Society for Maternal-Fetal Medicine, and was Secretary of ACOG National through May 2010, having been elected President-Elect to become President of ACOG in May 2011.
-His research in hypertensive disorders of pregnancy began during his residency training at the University of North Carolina Hospitals and continued while completing a fellowship in maternal-fetal medicine at Texas Southwestern/Parkland Hospital in Dallas, Texas.
+Martin is the author of more than 600 scientific communications, many which address issues related to preeclampsia-eclampsia and atypical forms of this disease such as HELLP syndrome.
+He is one of the founders and a past president of The North American Society for the Study of Hypertension in Pregnancy, is past president of the Society for Maternal-Fetal Medicine, and was President of ACOG for 2011-2012.
+Martin also represents ACOG internationally as its member of the executive board for FIGO (International Federation of Gynecology & Obstetrics).
+His research in hypertensive disorders of pregnancy continues following his tenure as ACOG President, having begun during his residency training at the University of North Carolina Hospitals and continued while completing a fellowship in maternal-fetal medicine at Texas Southwestern/Parkland Hospital in Dallas, Texas.
+In 2009, Martin received the Preeclampsia Foundation’s Hope Award for Lifetime Achievement.

 Back to top